Akuni/ProgWebProject/HOWTO.md

 This script downloads the project dependencies (npm) and launch the server.
-The server will be reachable through `localhost:3001` By default, it will use the distant database which is hosted with mLab (https://mlab.com/).
+The server will be reachable through `localhost:3001` By default, it will use the local database.

 ------------------